v21bsw/kill-nuts/README.md

 systemctl enable power-check
 systemctl start power-check'

-2. VM Script
+ VM Script
-What It Does
+📌 What It Does

-This script runs on a VM that needs to be shut down when the UPS-hosting VM goes offline.
+Runs on a VM that should power down when the UPS-hosting VM goes offline.

+Pings the UPS VM at intervals to check its status.

-It pings the UPS VM regularly.
+If pings fail a set number of times, the VM shuts itself down.

-If the UPS VM does not respond after 5 failed attempts, this script shuts down the VM.

-Installation on the VM
+📜 Installation Command (Run on the VM)
-Run the following command on the VM to install and enable the script:

 bash
 Copy